BurnyCoder/auto-picbreeder/README.md

 - **Evolve**: Interactive evolution interface to create new images
 - **Explore**: Browse and discover images evolved by the community
 - **Image View**: Detailed view of individual evolved images with ratings and tags
+- **History**: Auto-saved evolution history with session tracking, export/import to file, and the ability to reload previous genomes

 ## Tech Stack